-Coleus Ultimate Growth and Care Guide
+Coleus Growth and Care Guide

 Introduction to Coleus

 Coleus, scientifically known as Coleus scutellarioides, is a highly versatile plant prized for its vibrant, eye-catching foliage rather than its flowers.
 A member of the mint family (Lamiaceae) and native to Southeast Asia, Coleus boasts an extraordinary range of leaf shapes, sizes, and colors, from deep burgundy and fiery red to lime green, golden yellow, and even near-black hues.
-Its dynamic foliage and ability to perform indoors as a houseplant further cement its reputation as one of the most valuable and visually striking plants for gardeners seeking bold color and texture in their landscapes.
+Its dynamic foliage and ability to perform Indoors as a Houseplant further cement its reputation as one of the most valuable and visually striking plants for gardeners seeking bold color and texture in their landscapes.

 My introduction to Coleus came when my mother planted Coleus as a shaded border and I scoffed, “Why plant Coleus.. it doesn’t even flower.”
 Time and experience have since shifted that perspective.
 Today, I recognize Coleus as one of the most versatile and indispensable plants in the landscape.
 Its vibrant foliage, adaptability to both sun and shade, and suitability for use in pots, borders, and hanging baskets have earned it a prominent place in my gardens.